T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

   * Pay attention to '!'.
   * For every row, a new record is created in `recordDestinationTable`.
   * Column 'id' is not copied.
-  * The `recordSourceTable` together with columne `id` will identify the source record.
+  * The `recordSourceTable` together with column `id` will identify the source record.
   * Columns not specified, will be copied 1:1 from source to destination.
   * Columns specified, will overwrite the source value.